-Figure 1: This flowchart demonstrates the CNN_Smoothie pipeline, which includes extracting data, training, andevaluation of CNN algorithms, and prediction of various classes.
+This flowchart demonstrates the pipeline, which includes extracting data, training and evaluation of CNN algorithms, and prediction of various classes.

-Figure 2: This flowchart demonstrates the design and assessment phases of STORK.
+This flowchart illustrates the design and assessment of STORK.

-My research addresses a fundamental need of humans for AI, which can apply intelligence to medical science.
-Considering my accomplished scientific background in machine learning along with my mentoring and teamwork experience, I am confident that my work will continue to positively influence the field of health care in the future.
-These future methodological works described above are only part of my future work.
+My research addresses a fundamental need of humans for artificial intelligence (AI), which can apply intelligence to medical science.
+These methodological works described above are only part of my work.
 My collaborative efforts will direct me towards open problems to which I can apply my theoretical and mathematics skills in the development of useful and novel methodologies.